mynamesleon/imageFit/README.md

 });
 ```

-The callbacks are called in the context of the selected image, so using `this` will reference the image.
+The callbacks are called in the context of the selected image, so `this` will reference the image.

 ### object-fit
 If `objectFit` is set to true, and the browser supports the object-fit CSS property, *all* of the callbacks and other optional paramaters will *not* be used.
 This is because no further JS checks are needed, because object-fit can handle all of the image positioning without any further intervention.